Last Updated on by

 The next link in the chain is the computer and its software.
 Here, we have two separate things that we need to look at – monitor calibration and the color space of our software.
 Monitor calibration is important as it defines how you will see your images.
 If your monitor is for example darker and more yellow than the color space of your images, you will overcorrect the image resulting in poor quality.
 To calibrate a monitor the best policy is to use a hardware calibration system.
 This will display a know set of colors and tones on your screen then use a densitometer to measure them.
 The included software will then calculate exactly how different those colors are from standard and adjust your computer’s monitor to suit via a dedicated color profile.

-Monitor color calibration by Lee Bennett, on Flickr
+Lee Bennett, on Flickr

 In your editing software, for the most part you will need to set up the color space via the preferences.
 Again Adobe RGB is a good starting point as this is the widest general use profile.
 In your software, depending on how you intend to output your image, you can convert the image to a different profile.
 For example if you are having the image printed at a photolab you might convert to sRGB, as many chemical based photo printers use this as their color space.
 If printing on a high end inkjet printer you can stay with Adobe RGB, as the printer will be able to reproduce all of the colors within this space.